dotnet/csharplang/proposals/primary-constructors.md

 {
     public void M1<T>(T x, int y = 0)
     {
-        System.Console.WriteLine(""instance"");
+        System.Console.WriteLine("instance");
     }

     public static void M1<T>(T x) where T : unmanaged {
-        System.Console.WriteLine(""static"");
+        System.Console.WriteLine("static");
     }
 }
 ```

 If we treat receiver ```Color``` as a value, we capture the parameter and 'S1' becomes managed.
-Then static method becomes inapplicable due to constraint and we would call instance method.
+Then the static method becomes inapplicable due to the constraint and we would call instance method.
 However, if we treat the receiver as a type, we don't capture the parameter and 'S1' remains unmanaged, then both methods are applicable, but the static method is "better" because it doesn't have an optional parameter.
 Neither choice leads to an error, but each would result in distinct behavior.

-Given this, compiler is going to produce an ambiguity error for a member access `E.I` when all the following conditions are met:
+Given this, compiler will produce an ambiguity error for a member access `E.I` when all the following conditions are met:
 - Member lookup of `E.I` yields a member group containing instance and static members at the same time.
 Extension methods applicable to the receiver type are treated as instance methods for the purpose of this check.
 - If `E` is treated as a simple name, rather than a type name, it would refer to a primary constructor parameter and would capture the parameter into the state of the enclosing type.